(Last Updated on : 07/09/2019)

 and Vedic Period

 .
 According to local legends originally the place had Hinduism as a major religion which later on included Buddhism as well.
 Buddhism

-was carried over by building the most Buddhist temple that was worshipped by Padma Sambhava.
+was carried over by building Buddhist temple that was worshipped by Padma Sambhava.
 As such the history of Itanagar frames the cultural background of the people of Itanagar which is often reflected in festivals

 Geography of Itanagar

-Itanagar is located at 27degree 06'N to 93 degree 37'E. Located at an average elevation of 440 metres or 1443 feet.
+Itanagar is located at 27degree 06 minutes N to 93 degree 37 minutes E. Located at an average elevation of 440 meters or 1443 feet.